makersacademy/CV/Jeremy-Barrass.md

 * Practised solving myriad software development problems over the duration of the course at Makers Academy.
 Worked with fellow cohort members to refactor and pass failing tests, configure test and development environments, and generate and develop project ideas, generating a broad variety of github repos.

-#### Imagination

-For as long as I can remember, I have had a vibrant and colourful inner world, to both conquer and thought experiment in.

-* Wrote a short story in secondary school, which was highly commended in the W.H.
-Smith's Young Writer's Competition of 1996.
+* Engage in board games, computer games and pen-and-paper rpgs, promoting strategic thinking, conflict resolution and teamwork.
+This includes a weekly Pathfinder gaming group through Dragons on the Hill, and recently joining the Magic: the Gathering group at Makers Academy.

+#### Designing: Analysis, Planning & Research

+Adept with managing the design process: breaking down processess and systems into components, to better understand how the whole fits together; building out step-by-step to achieve a goal, in a way which others may easily follow; and gathering the relevant information to inform these two elements effectively.

 *

-#### Gaming

-Regularly engage in board games, computer games and pen-and-paper rpgs, promoting strategic thinking, conflict resolution and teamwork.

-* Play in a Pathfinder game with a gaming group I meet with every Tuesday.

-* Have run several one-off games in different systems for said gaming group.

-* Began playing "Magic: the Gathering" during my time at Maker's Academy.
-Currently have two pre-built decks and one from a Sealed Deck event, which I am in the process of testing.

-#### Analysis

-Can quickly and easily break processess and systems into components to better understand how the whole fits together.

-#### Planning

-#### Research

 #### Java